lsst-ts/observatory-controls-docs/System-Architecture/CSC-Overview/Auxiliary-Telescope-CSCs/index.rst

 Auxiliary Telescope Control System (ATCS)
 =========================================

-The :ref:`ATCS class <Control-Packages-AuxTel-ATCS>` is a high level control package that provides the most user-friendly interface to the Auxiliary Telescope related CSCs related to operating the telescope and dome.
+The :ref:`ATCS class <Control-Packages-AuxTel-ATCS>` is a high-level control package that provides a user-friendly interface to operating the telescope and dome related CSCs on the Auxiliary Telescope.

 The following AT CSCs are associated with that class, but also controllable individually if required:

 `ATDome <https://ts-atdome.lsst.io>`__
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-    * The `ATDome CSC <https://ts-atdome.lsst.io>`__ controls the dome shutter and rotational position.
+    * The `ATDome CSC <https://ts-atdome.lsst.io>`__ controls the dome enclosure, including the shutter and rotation (azimuth) position.

 `ATDomeTrajectory <https://ts-atdometrajectory.lsst.io>`__
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^